-IceCube continues to receive multiple request for talks per week, and works hard to provide speakers for all opportunities.
+IceCube continues to receive multiple requests for talks per week and works hard to provide speakers for all opportunities.
 IceCube collaborators had a large presence at the Polar 2018 joint meeting of the Scientific Committee on Antarctic Research and the International Arctic Science Committee held in Davos, Switzerland.
-IceCube had more than a dozen presentations (talks and posters) in total covering science, communication, and outreach, and have collaboration members playing leadership roles in the SCAR Astronomy and Astrophysics from Antarctica Scientific Research Program.
+IceCube had more than a dozen presentations (talks and posters) in total covering science, communication, and outreach and has collaboration members playing leadership roles in the SCAR Astronomy and Astrophysics from Antarctica Scientific Research Program.

-The IceCube Communications office manages press and other communications activities for both the neutrino observatory and the IceCube Collaboration.
-During the last months, strategies to increase the impact of our activities have focused on the launch of the comic series "Rosie&Gibbs" that targets younger audiences with content related to both IceCube science and the adventures of working in Antarctica.
-We keep also increasing the production of multimedia content-graphics and videos, which through social networks has increased the reach of IceCube communications from a few thousands to tens of thousands on an average week and with peaks of hundreds of thousands associated with big announcements.
+The IceCube communication office manages press and other communication activities for both the neutrino observatory and the IceCube Collaboration.
+For the IceCube comic series "Rosie & Gibbs," we published a fifth issue, which explained the role of winterovers at the South Pole.
+We continue to produce multimedia content for social networks, which has increased the reach of IceCube communication from a few thousand to tens of thousands on an average week and with peaks of hundreds of thousands associated with big announcements.

-In 2015, IceCube launched a professional development program with a strong focus on communications and diversity.
-Twice per year, during the spring and fall collaboration meetings, IceCubers have the possibility to participate in a communications training and/or in a workshop to discuss or share best practices to increase diversity and inclusion in IceCube and related fields.
-Both events are attended by 25-30 people on average and are highly valued by the target communities: early career researchers and women and allies.
-A strategy to make these efforts sustainable and broaden the topics on diversity and inclusion have led to an INCLUDES program.
+In 2015, IceCube launched a professional development program with a strong focus on communication and diversity.
+Twice per year, during the spring and fall collaboration meetings, IceCubers can participate in a communication training session and/or a workshop to discuss or share best practices for increasing diversity and inclusion in IceCube and related fields.
+These events are attended by 25-30 people on average and are highly valued by the target communities: early career researchers and women and allies.
+To sustain and expand diversity and inclusion efforts, an IceCube-led Multimessenger Diversity Network (MDN) is being developed with funds from a supplemental award to the IceCube maintenance and operations grant.
+A diversity coordinator for the MDN has been hired, and she has also been selected for the AAAS 2019 Community Engagement Fellows program and attended training in January 2019.

-A supplemental award to the IceCube Maintenance and Operations grant will expand the NSF Includes network by developing a Multimessenger@Includes activity.
-The goal is to build on the initiatives of the IceCube Neutrino Observatory and its partners in multimessenger astronomy to further develop talent for STEM research, increase diversity and inclusion in science and related fields, and connect research-based skills and technology to societal challenges. led by the IceCube Diveristy Task Force.
-The Multimessenger@INCLUDES activities will be twofold: 1) implement collaboration-wide efforts to help IceCube advance as an inclusive and open community that excels in research, fosters STEM careers in academia and industry, and engages local communities; 2) establish alliances with other multimessenger astronomy collaborations and launch a new Multimessenger Diversity Network that will identify common goals and develop shared strategies to broaden participation in STEM, and become a member of the main INCLUDES National Network.
-This is a 30 month project that started July 31, 2018.
+The MDN will build on the initiatives of the IceCube Neutrino Observatory and its partners in multimessenger astronomy to further develop talent for STEM research, increase diversity and inclusion in science and related fields, and connect research-based skills and technology to societal challenges.
+The activities will be twofold: 1) implement collaboration-wide efforts to help IceCube advance as an inclusive and open community that excels in research, fosters STEM careers in academia and industry, and engages local communities and 2) establish alliances with other multimessenger astronomy collaborations to identify common goals and develop shared strategies to broaden participation in STEM.
+We plan to become a member of the main INCLUDES National Network as Multimessenger@INCLUDES.
+The diversity fellows from IceCube, LSST, LIGO, and Veritas have met virtually and will meet face-to-face in Madison in March 2019.